dodevops/socko-api/README.md

 * Use the contents of a node in the hierarchy-tree, that has the same name as a node in the input-tree
 * Insert the content of one or multiple cartridge node in the hierarchy tree into the content of a socket node in the input tree at a specific index
-* Collect a bunch of nodes from the hierarchy-tree and put them in a corresponding branch node of the resulting tree
+* Collect a bunch of nodes from the hierarchy-tree and put them in a corresponding branch node of the result tree

 For details, see the [API documentation](https://dodevops.github.io/socko-api/)